svelas46/velasquezrestrepo.github.io/_projects/1_project.md

 category: work
 related_publications: true
 ---
+As a scientist I do not intent only to do basic research but also to contribute to social dissemination and social appropriation of knowledge.
+I consider local communities are key in biodiversity research; as the most projects are developed in places that are their backyards, and preservation; because they can become custodians of their territory by adopting biodiversity-based economic activities as their main income source.

 Every project has a beautiful feature showcase page.
 It's easy to include images in a flexible 3-column grid format.